uiuc-ae353/uiuc-ae353.github.io/projects/04-drone.md

 >
 > You may, of course, be tempted to **eliminate** failures after you find them, by making some change to your control design.
 This is exactly the right thing to do, but remember that after you make a change, you'll have to repeat (completely) your analysis of failure.

+In doing these things, **keep your focus on the safety and well-being of your cat-pilot**.
+They need to know not only that your control system is reliable, but also what failures are possible and how likely they are to occur.

 ### Bonus Questions

 Once you have a working control design, you can turn your attention to the following additional